cassidyjames/anamorph/README.md

 ## 10% off Moment Lenses

 Looking for an awesome anamorphic lens to use with Anamorph?
-Grab one from [Moment][1] and get 10% off your first order using our referral link.
+Grab one from [Moment][1] and get 10% off your first order using our [referral link][1].

 [Shop Moment][1]